-Gardening expert Matt James offers simple advice and inspiration for your outside space this winter.
+There is plenty to do in the garden in winter, from essential maintenance to helping wildlife through the toughest time of the year, to design planning.
+Gardening expert Matt James offers simple advice and inspiration for keeping your outside space looking great this winter.

-1. Install outdoor lighting for another dimension after dark
+1. Install outdoor lighting to add another dimension

 2. Act on any privacy issues that become apparent